 What are Evaluative Adverbs?

-Instead of giving information about the action itself, these adverbs are used to comment or give an opinion on something.
-They modify (describe) the entire clause/sentence.
+Evaluative Adverbs, also known as Commenting Adverbs, do not give information about the action itself.
+Instead, they are used to comment or give an opinion on something.
+They modify or describe the entire clause or sentence.

-Evaluative adverbs include but are not limited to:
+Examples of evaluative adverbs include (but are not limited to):

 clearly, frankly, carelessly, definitely, fortunately, unfortunately, fairly, doubtfully, honestly, foolishly, doubtlessly, hopefully, generously, obviously, etc.